NXTHDR/cert-manager-webhook-coredns/README.md

 ```

 The example file has a number of areas you must fill in and replace with your own options in order for tests to pass.

-## Acknowledgments

-This work is based on: https://github.com/cert-manager/webhook-example.

-Another open-source project https://github.com/ii/cert-manager-webhook-coredns-etcd licenced using Apache2 preceeds this work.
-This work is not per-se a fork of it but is inspired by it.

-Also, the more mature project [cert-manager-webhook-ovh](https://github.com/baarde/cert-manager-webhook-ovh/tree/main) served as an example.

-Finally, the ExternalDNS [CoreDNS](https://github.com/kubernetes-sigs/external-dns/blob/master/provider/coredns/coredns.go) plugin has been a great help for the realisation of this work.